-Sanjana Ramesh, MPH, is a fourth year PhD student in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University.
+Sanjana Ramesh, MPH, is PhD candidate in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University.
 Sanjana is primarily interested in health communication research, specifically how messaging and patient-clinical communication influences populations affected by health disparities.
 She would like explore how these messages either increase self-efficacy or deter individuals from adopting various health behaviors.
 Sanjana will be on the job market in Fall of 2021.

 Kerstin Kalke, MA

 Kerstin is a fourth year PhD student in the Media, Technology, and Society program in the Department of Communication Studies at Northwestern University.
 Kerstin’s research interests center on how communication and behavioral theories can inform the dissemination of health information, particularly through the use of media and technology.
 Kerstin holds a BA in English/American and German Studies from the Julius-Maximilians Universitaet in Wuerzburg, Germany, and a MA in Communication from the University of New Mexico.
 She will be on the job market in Fall of 2022.

 Callie is a second year PhD student in the Media, Technology, and Society (MTS) program at Northwestern University.
 With an overarching focus on strategic health messaging, Callie's research explores persuasion, informed decision-making, and information management in contexts of risk and uncertainty.
 She is particularly interested in developing intervention strategies, rooted in behavioral health theories, that aim to increase self-efficacy and promote preventive health behaviors.
 She is a graduate of Mercer University (BA, Communication Studies) and Wake Forest University (MA, Communication).